Everyone working for electoral services has a legal duty to keep and process information about you in accordance with the law.

-- basic details about you, for example, name, address, date of birth and nationality
+- basic details about you, for example your name, address, date of birth and nationality

-- scanned application forms & dates of any letters of correspondence,
+- scanned application forms and dates of any letters of correspondence

 - notes about any relevant circumstances that you have told us

-- details and records about the service you have received,
+- details and records about the service you have receive,

 - your previous or any redirected address